 Bonnie and Clyde—Saving democracy, one bank robbery at a time

 What if Bonnie and Clyde survived?
-With reflections on a Depression-era rigged economic system that still ring true, Resurrection Road tells a thrilling, suspenseful "what-if" tale of two outlaws thrust into a fight for justice for the working class.
+A thrilling, suspenseful "what-if" tale of two outlaws thrust into a fight for economic justice for the forgotten man.

 "A sleep wrecker!"